In this article:

 Click the drop down arrow to the left of this row to expand the record out, letting you fill in the details.

 You can select the status of each option from the drop down menu, or manually type in your own.

-The Ultrasound table lets you record details of the patient's obstetric ultrasounds.
+The Ultrasound table lets you record details of the patient's antenatal ultrasounds.

 Similar to the Investigations section, Gentu has pre-filled certain tests into the Ultrasound table.